 As a teacher, Blistan was selected to be on the N.J.
 Hall of Fame Advisory Commission in 2008 for her classroom work in supporting the creation of the N.J.
 Hall of Fame.
 In 2009, she was appointed to be an official member of the NJ Hall of Fame Board of Commissioners and currently is the chair of their education committee.
 Blistan also served on the NJEA Emergency School Response Task Force, a committee created to work with the NJ Department of Homeland Security to design emergency response plans in state public schools.
 She was a member of the Partnership for Collaboration and Professional Learning and served on the Evaluation Pilot Advisory Committee (EPAC) where she assisted the Department of Education in making recommendations to the Commissioner on effective practices for an evaluation system.

 In 2003, Blistan was inducted into Delta Kappa Gamma Society International, a world-wide professional educator’s organization.

 A graduate of Camden County College and Glassboro State College (now Rowan University), Blistan continued her graduate studies and earned a master’s degree in reading.
 Blistan holds certificates as a teacher of the handicapped, reading, secondary English, and as a reading specialist.
 She has also earned a supervisor of instruction certificate from Rowan University.

 Blistan and her husband, Bob, a retired high school special education teacher in Washington Township, live in Harrisonville.
-She has two sons, a daughter, and four grandchildren.
+She has two sons, a daughter, and five grandchildren.